jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 All code used in this paper is contained in the following git repository: [Generating-Trend-Indicators-in-kdb](https://github.com/jgalligan1993/Generating-Trend-Indicators-in-kdb).

-This whitepaper has 3 main parts:
+This whitepaper has 2 main parts:

 1. Data Extraction
 2. Technical Analysis
-3. Trend analysis - Oscillators and Indicators.

 ## Data extraction